Section #1 - America’s years as a British Colony end with The Revolutionary War

 Their role in the economy of the South is crucial.

-While the North is already diversifying and modernizing its economy by 1775, Southern wealth is concentrated almost entirely in two areas.
+While the North is beginning to diversify and modernize its economy by 1775, Southern wealth is concentrated almost entirely in two areas.

 The first is agriculture, where its favorable climate and coastal access make it uniquely equipped to succeed.